-It is very much the case that great progress has been made on cycling in the past six years, in Braintree, Essex and nationally and that cycling rates have increased in areas where dedicated funding has been made available.
+funding has been made available.
 Spend on cycling has risen from around £2 per person in 2010 to £6 per person in England in 2016-17.
-The Government wants to build on these successes and to help achieve this has made considerable funding available to local bodies to invest in cycling.
-However, with the economic fallout of the COVID-19 outbreak and its accompanying cost to the economy, a question mark sits above future funding levels.
+The Government wants to build on these fallout of the COVID-19 outbreak and its accompanying cost to the economy, a question mark sits above future funding levels.